absmohamed/JS-intro/Authentication/README.md

 Awesome!

 We're nearly done, but there is one more thing to handle.
-We want any authenticated user to be able to create a blog post, but only the owner of a post should be able to update or delete it, so we need to add some handling for this.
+We want any authenticated user to be able to create a blog post, but only the owner of a post should be able to update or delete it, so we need to add some middleware for this.

 ## Only allow blog post owner to delete and update

 We can accomplish this using another piece of middleware in posts_routes.js that we will define in posts_controller.js.
-The middleware will get the post from the id passed to DELETE, and make sure the post.username matches the req.user.username (or we could check it against req.session.user - these should be the same).
+The middleware will get the post from the id passed to DELETE, and make sure the `post.username` matches the `req.user.username`.

 posts_controller.js